Helcaraxan/toolshare/docs/setup.md

 environment.

 Just like folder-trees can be nested, environments can be too.
-As a general rule of thumb the configurations of nested environments are merged, with _the innermost taking piority_, in order to determine what action `toolshare` should take when invoking a tool from a given path.
+As a general rule of thumb the configurations of nested environments are merged, with _the innermost taking priority_, in order to determine what action `toolshare` should take when invoking a tool from a given path.

 Optionally one can also configure a special system-wide environment that will be always be used.
-When merging this environment is considered as the outermost one, even when a `.toolshare` file exists at the root of the current filesystem.
+When merging this environment, it is considered as the outermost one, even when a `.toolshare` file exists at the root of the current filesystem.

 ## Configuration